Shinshūshinmachi, Nagano

 Shinshūshinmachi (信州新町, Shinshū-shinmachi) was a town located in Kamiminochi District, Nagano Prefecture, Japan.

+Population

-As of 2003, the town had an estimated population of 5,762 and a density of 81.46 persons per km².
-The total area was 70.73 km².
+As of 2003, the town had an estimated population of 5,762 and a density of 81.46 persons per km2.
+The total area was 70.73 km2.

+History

 On January 1, 2010, Shinshūshinmachi, along with the village of Nakajō (also from Kamiminochi District), was merged into the expanded city of Nagano.